Two-dimensional coherent spectroscopy of disordered superconductors in the narrow-band and broad-band limits: Introduction

 The previous analysis on the 2DCS for disordered superconductors has focused on the narrow-band limit of pulses, and has been based on the simulation of the mean field theory with random disorders in real space \cite{Katsumi2024}.
 While the effect of disorders is treated exactly in this approach, it is not easy to satisfy the clear scale separation (\ref{scale separation}), for which one typically requires $L\gtrsim 100a$ in a lattice model ($a$ is the lattice constant) \cite{remark}.
 In two dimensions, for instance, the number of lattice sites reaches $100\times 100$, which is computationally demanding.
 Furthermore, the finite-size scaling is sometimes challenging: For example, there appears a logarithmic correction in the system size dependence of conductance in two dimensions \cite{Abrahams1979, LeeFisher1981, Rammer}.

 To circumvent those problems, we employ the self-consistent Born approximation \cite{AbrikosovGorkov1959, TsujiNomura2020}, which is a semiclassical treatment of disorders that allows one to approach the desired scale separation (\ref{scale separation}).
 In fact, we can take $100\times 100$ lattice sites within reasonable numerical cost.
 Since the self-consistent Born approximation is a kind of the mean-field theory for disorders, the results do not significantly depend on the spatial dimension of the system (describing the behavior in large dimensions), and the system size dependence can be numerically well controlled.
+Practically, the self-consistent Born approximation should be valid in experimentally realistic situations with $\gamma\ll W$.

 Using the self-consistent Born approximation for disorders and BCS approximation for the pairing interaction, we obtain the ac and dc Kerr susceptibilities for disordered superconductors.
 The results show that the ac Kerr susceptibility shows threshold behavior, i.e., the intensity starts to grow above the superconducting gap frequency ($\Omega\ge 2\Delta$), in both the clean and dirty regimes.
 Physically, this behavior is mainly mediated by the zero-frequency Higgs mode which is far off-resonant.
 On the other hand, the dc Kerr susceptibility exhibits a resonance peak at the gap frequency ($\Omega=2\Delta$), which is mostly mediated by the Higgs mode carrying the frequency $\Omega$ in the dirty regime.
 We examine the temperature and disorder dependence of the ac and dc Kerr susceptibilities, and discuss the relation to the experiments.